 Technical Councils are groups of Societies working together in broad areas of technology.
 Technical Councils sponsor activities that benefit individuals in all of the member Societies.
-There are currently six Technical Councils with the following field of interest statements (below).
+There are currently seven Technical Councils with the following field of interest statements (below).

 Note: The former IEEE Technology Management Council has transitioned to the IEEE Technology and Engineering Management Society.